-ATN1 Permits handshaking at any speed supported by both value of S37.
-ATN0 Requires speed of the connection be that specified by the modems. (default)
+ATN0 Requires speed of the connection be that specified by the value of S37.
+ATN1 Permits handshaking at any speed supported by both modems. (default)

-Modem Command Reference

-Return t o on line state mode ---------- ------ ------ ------- ------ line mode without dialing.

-ATO0 Switches the modem from command mode to on-

-ATO1 Switches from command mode to on-line mode and

-initiates an equalizer retrain sequence.
+Return to on line state mode ATO0 Switches the modem from command mode to on- line mode without dialing.
+ATO1 Switches from command mode to on-line mode and initiates an equalizer retrain sequence.